stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 ## What's new in version 5.0?

-Version 5.0 updates to pdf.js 2.6.
+Version 5.0 updates to pdf.js 2.6.347.
 In a nutshell, this means supports for layers and forms.
 Version 5.0 also brings support for color themes.

-I haven't tested PDF files with forms yet, so expect a rough ride if you need forms.
-Layers already work well, and currently I'm implementing the themes.
-They aren't perfect yet, but they are already pretty good.
-Expect minor glitches, but no major trouble.

-That's a major change, so I'll publish a couple of alpha versions before publishing an official release.
-Please update to the alpha versions and run a test.
-Your bug reports help the entire community!
+Note that the support for forms is slightly limited.
+You can fill the form, and you can print the document with the filled fields, but if you save it using the "download" button, the input is lost.

 ## Breaking changes
-With version 5.0, I've radically simplified the CSS code.
+With version 5.0, I've radically simplified the CSS code and some of the HTML code.
 Almost all the shadows, focus styles, and hover styles are gone.
 I hope that doesn't break any real-world application, but if you've customized the CSS code of ngx-extended-pdf-viewer deeply, expect breaking changes.

 There are also minor changes to the UI.
 I've replaced several icons by SVG graphics to make theming easier.

-Version 5.0 also updates to pdf.js 2.6.
+As mentioned above, version 5.0 also updates to pdf.js 2.6.347.
 It's unlikely, but that may be a breaking change to some applications, too.

 ## Showcase and manual